Tomioka Silk Mill: As a government factory

 Brunat and other foreign engineers employed at Tomioka left at the end of 1875 when their contracts expired, and thereafter the mill was managed only by Japanese.
 Odaka came into conflict with his government overseers and was forced to retire in November 1876 as well, but by this time the mill was showing good profits, and in the following year, direct exports to France by Mitsui & Co. began.
 Plans to privatize the mill was delayed when cabinet minister Matsukata Masayoshi visited the Exposition Universelle (1878) in Paris as was told that the quality of silk from Tomioka had deteriorated considerably.
 On his return, Matsukata fired Odaka's successor, Yamada Noriyuki, who had been hindering reforms, and attempt to install a former official from the Home Ministry, Hayami Kenzo, as his successor.
 Hayami had become president of a company exporting silk, and was a strong proponent of privatization.
 He agreed to rent the Tomioka Silk Mill for a five-year period, but this was strenuously opposed by the Gunma Prefectural government.
 By 1884, when most government-owned enterprises had been sold off, Tomioka Silk Mills remained in government hands.
 Due to its huge size, it was beyond the means of private investors at the time.
 Under its fourth director, Okano Asaji, a drop in silk prices worldwide plunged the operation deeply into the red.
 Hayami returned as director again in 1885 and turned the situation around by opening new markets in New York and by raising the reputation of Tomioka silk by increasing quality control.

 Under Mitsui

-In September 1893, Mitsui & Co. raised a 121,460 Yen bid an purchased the Tomioka Silk Mill from the government.
+In September 1893, Mitsui & Co. raised a 121,460 Yen bid and purchased the Tomioka Silk Mill from the government.
 Under management of Mitsui, a second women one-story factory was established, and new, more modern, reeling machines were instructed, All of the raw silk produced at the Tomioka mill was exported to the United States.
 A dormitory was also constructed for workers, although about half of the workers continued to commute.
 Working hours were also increased to twelve hours in summer and nine hours in winter.
 The elementary school was retained, but after twelve hour shifts, most workers were too tired to want to attend.
 Mitsui maintained three silk mills in addition to Tomioka, but the combined profits was not very large, and in 1902 Mitsui sold the plants to the silk merchant and entrepreneur Hara Tomitarō for 135,000 Yen.